The Prost80 Initiative: Virtual Fundraising Ideas you could do in 80 days, hours, minutes or seconds!

 Help us to raise awareness

 - You could help us raise awareness of our work.
-A group of our long term supporters walked up Ben Nevis recently, wearing our t shirts to promote awareness of our work.
+A group of our long term supporters walked up Ben Nevis in September, wearing our t shirts to promote awareness of our work.

 - You could encourage family members or friends to be aware that if they have potential symptoms of prostate problems, to visit our symptom self-checker or contact their GP.